 Discover Churchill’s legacy on a Cultural and Historical Tour.
 Explore the town and visit local attractions such as Cape Merry, the Port of Churchill and the Polar Bear Compound.
 Later today you will join a three-hour boat tour to view the pods of Beluga Whales.
 These magnificent, playful creatures migrate along the coast of the Hudson Bay, and thousands may be in the mouth of the Churchill River at any one time.
 The boats are equipped with onboard hydrophones that magnify the vocalizations of these whales.
 This boat tour makes a stop for an interpretive tour at the historic Fort Prince of Wales.

-This morning offers free time to visit the Parks Canada display and sample a pastry at the renowned Gypsy Bakery.
-Spend time at the Eskimo Museum, housing the world’s largest collection of Inuit artifacts dating from pre-Dorset, Dorset, Thule and modern Inuit times.
+This morning offers free time to visit the Parks Canada display and spend time at the Eskimo Museum, housing the world’s largest collection of Inuit artifacts dating from pre-Dorset, Dorset, Thule and modern Inuit times.
 A half day Roads and Trails tour has been arranged this afternoon, allowing a rare opportunity to travel into the legendary areas outside of Churchill.
 You may spot Ptarmigan, Arctic Fox, Snowy Owl, and possibly even Caribou or a Polar Bear!